By Nisa Chavez Taylor

 You can showcase your expertise by giving back to the community and teaching others how to learn arts and crafts or how to start a DIY craft business.
 By giving back to communities in your space, you build relationships in which collaborations, partnerships, and mentorship can form.
 When you help the community, others who have run a business from home, who have had success doing e-commerce, and who face similar challenges of turning a profit from their craft will be more likely to help you.

 To build credibility and community-driven marketing, get testimonials and feedback from customers that you can share on your website and social media.
 Get customers to post pictures of their purchased products on social media and use hashtags to start building community engagement around your brand.

 There are many great ways to promote your DIY craft business.
 Some ways may work better than others, and you may need to tweak your strategy to find the best promotion that will bring more traffic, sales, likes, and visibility to your brand.
 Try different channels and see what works for you and your business.
-When you see a strategy not working, measure the outcome and keep trying to tweak it; then switch to a new strategy if you do not see results.
+When you see that a strategy isn't working, measure the outcome and keep trying to tweak it; then switch to a new strategy if you do not see results.

-This takes a lot of work and patience, but experimenting until you find a strategy that works is better than sticking with a strategy or channel that isn’t bringing any value.
+This takes a lot of work and patience but experimenting until you find a strategy that works is better than sticking with a strategy or channel that isn’t bringing any value.
 When you find one that works, focus your resources and effort into it to promote your craft business the best way possible.

 Nisa Chavez Taylor is PR Lead at Zibbet, a website builder and marketplace for artists, crafters, and makers.
-She loves learning and sharing insights about starting up, self-development, and success.
+She loves learning and sharing insights about starting up self-development, and success.
 Find out more about Zibbet here.

 This page includes affiliate links.
 Please be aware we only promote advertising from companies that we feel we can legitimately recommend to our readers.
 Please see our disclosure policy for further information.